Invisible standards: The new “invisible scripts”

 You may have heard me talk about invisible scripts.
 It’s a term coined by Ramit Sethi to explain the belief systems that all of us have that we’re not even aware of.
 Often, the concept refers to belief systems that don’t serve us in our lives.

 It’s an enormously helpful concept to know about, explore, and work on in our lives.

 But today I want to introduce you to a new concept: Invisible standards.
 (TM Cristina Roman.
 You heard it here first, folks.)

-In my coaching sessions with my clients, I started noticing a pattern.
-People would talk about things like having “an amazing morning routine,” being “good enough” at work, wanting to be an “incredible leader,” and having a “wildly productive deep work practice.”
+Often, people talk about things like having “an amazing morning routine,” being “good enough” at work, wanting to be an “incredible leader,” and having a “wildly productive deep work practice.”

 And 9 times out of 10?
 They’re beating themselves up, because they aren’t where they want to be.

-But here’s the crazy part: They don’t actually know where they want to be, because their definitions are so elusive and undefined.
+But here’s the wild part: They don’t actually know where they want to be, because their definitions are so elusive and undefined.
 Their standards are completely invisible, even to them.
 They’ve never defined what any of it means.

 So, here’s the two-part process that I lead my clients through: Define, then decide.